mspae/react-wavesurfer/README.md

 Wrapper component for [wavesurfer.js](http://wavesurfer-js.org/).
 Includes support for the timeline, minimap and regions plugins.

-Note: This component expects `wavesurfer.js` to be installed.
+**Note:** This component expects `wavesurfer.js` to be installed.
+Read more about prerequisites and common pitfalls this at the bottom of this document.

 ## Basic Usage

+For more advanced examples check the example directory.

+You can also easily extend the core functionality by hooking into the wavesurfer.js callbacks (by defining callback props).

 ```javascript
 import React from 'react';